Darkfire0576/Darkus/index.md

 -would mean setting "getgenv().Engine" to false which sets- -internal.terminal.control_Settings.Enabled to false.
 Example:

-`Enabled = false --// Same thing as setting "internal.terminal.control_Settings.Enabled" to false. if Enabled then --// This is checking if "Enabled" is set to "true" (example code here) else --// If "Enabled" isn't "true"
+`Enabled = false
+if Enabled then
    (example code here)
+else
+   (example code here)
 end`

+"Enabled = false" Is the same thing as setting "internal.terminal.control_Settings.Enabled" to false.
+"if Enabled then" Is stating if "Enabled" is set to true to then run the code "else" Means if "Enabled" isn't set to true then run different code.

 # Enabled is equal to "getgenv().Engine" which is a universal variable-
 # -that holds "true or false".
 The name is self-explanatory, enables/disables the entire script.